Close Close

 Meet the Staff

-Zaneta Rago-Craft, Ed.D., is the inaugural director of the Intercultural Center and began her tenure at Monmouth in the summer of 2019.
-Previously, Dr. Z served as the director for the Center for Social Justice Education and LGBT Communities at Rutgers University–New Brunswick.
-Originally from Long Branch, New Jersey, Zaneta graduated in 2010 from the Ramapo College of New Jersey with a bachelor’s degree in history and women and gender studies and a master’s degree from New York University in higher education and student affairs administration in 2012.
+Zaneta Rago-Craft, Ed.D., is the founding Director of the Intercultural Center and Advisor to the President for Diversity and Inclusion.
+Previously, Dr. Z served as the Director for the Center for Social Justice Education and LGBT Communities at Rutgers University–New Brunswick.
+Originally from Long Branch, New Jersey, Dr. Z graduated in 2010 from the Ramapo College of New Jersey with a bachelor’s degree in history and women and gender studies and a master’s degree from New York University in higher education and student affairs administration in 2012.
 She also holds an Ed.D. in education, culture, and society from Rutgers University.

 FAVORITE QUOTE: “Our feelings are our most genuine paths to knowledge.”